jacobsalmela/ex-bootstrap/README.md

 Notes:
 - The program makes simple heuristic decisions about which NIC is bootable (UEFI path hints, DHCP addresses, or a MAC on an enabled interface).
 - IP allocation is done with `github.com/metal-stack/go-ipam`.
 The code reserves `.1` (first host) as a gateway and avoids network/broadcast implicitly.
+- You can specify `--bmc-subnet` and `--node-subnet` separately.
+If only one is provided, it will be used for both BMCs and nodes.
 - If `--ssh-pubkey` is provided, the tool attempts a Redfish PATCH to `/redfish/v1/Managers/BMC/NetworkProtocol` with an OEM payload setting `SSHAdmin.AuthorizedKeys` to the contents of the file.

 ### 3) Trigger firmware updates